emanlapponi/defense/presentation/slides.md

 <!--- header: '📋 Conclusions and future work' --->

 - Heterogenous workflows of off-the-shelf NLP tools can be made easily accessible without sacrificing scalability and flexibility
-- Easy access to NLP pre-preprocessing tools benefits political research and analysis
+- Easy access to NLP pre-processing tools benefits political research and analysis

 ---